LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 </div>
 ```

+The event handler for deleting a line is conceptionally similar to the one for
+adding one.
+We again use `get_field` to fetch all current lines, split out the
+one to delete and check if it's one already existing in `base` or not.

+Here we check for the presense of an `id`, which is unfortunate, but for embeds
+there's no good way to check if a line was part of `base` or was added to the form
+later.
+For database backed schemas you can consider using `Ecto.get_meta(schema, :state)`.

-The event handler flags existing lines as `:deleted`, while not yet persisted
+For existing lines the event handler then marks the line as `:deleted`, while any
-lines are fine to just be removed from the changeset.
+other lines are fine to just be removed from the changeset immediatelly.

 ```elixir
 def handle_event("delete-line", %{"index" => index}, socket) do